Should You Buy or Rent Welding Equipment?

 For many contractors and construction companies, renting welding equipment makes sense — whether they rent exclusively or to augment their existing fleet.
 Equipment rental continues to become more common in construction and fabrication due to a variety of factors.

-As contractors weigh their available capital against equipment needs to determine which path is right for them, there are several key tipping points in the rent vs. buy discussion.
-Below is additional information about some of the important things to consider, including equipment utilization, amount of equipment needed, job technology requirements and financial considerations.
+As contractors weigh their available capital against equipment needs, there are several key tipping points in the rent vs. buy discussion.
+It is important to consider equipment utilization, amount of equipment needed, job technology requirements and financials.

 Equipment utilization and needs

-How often you use welding equipment and how much welding equipment you need for any given job are two important factors that go hand in hand.
+How often you use welding equipment and how many machines you need are two important factors that go hand in hand.